Where can I purchase the necessary items for synchro?

 If an athlete suffers an injury (either at the pool, or during another activity) the club’s injury protocol will kick in.
 Post-injury, coaches, athletes

 and parents work together to ensure a safe recovery and return to practice.
-ASSC follows the 2017 Harmonized Concussion Protocols set by the New Canadian Guidelines for Concussion in Sport
+Atlantis follows the 2017 Harmonized Concussion Protocols set by the New Canadian Guidelines for Concussion in

-How can I help support my swimmer, the coaches and the club as a parent/guardian?
+How can I support my swimmer, the coaches and the club as a parent/guardian?

-practice on time and being prepared.
+practice on time.
 Remind your swimmer to respect fellow swimmers, coaches, and the club, as per the Athlete Code of Conduct signed as part of registration.
-Remind them to have
+Remind them to have fun!

 Every swimmer brings different strengths to the team.
 Trust the coaches’ decisions on the position and role of each swimmer.
 Support the coach by